 Concepts of problem solving, structured programming in C++, fundamental algorithms and techniques, and computer system concepts.
 Social and ethical responsibilities.
 Intended for majors other than Computer Science.
-Prerequisites: MAT120, or MAT121, or MAT122.
+Prerequisites: A grade of C or better in MAT114, or MAT115, or MAT120, or MAT121, or MAT122, or MAT126.